ash/raku-course/essentials/the-main-function/exercises/print-the-sum/solution/index.md

 1200
 ```

 You can also try running the program without the arguments or with the arguments of different types and see what happens.
-We’ll talk about handling those case in the second part of the course.
+We’ll talk about handling those cases in the second part of the course.

 {% include nav.html %}